-The Board is comprised of two Executive Directors, (Managing Director, Finance Director), two Group Non-Executive Directors (members of the wider Group organisation) and two Independent Non-Executive Directors.
+As at 31st December 2017, the Board comprised of two Executive Directors, (Managing Director, Finance Director), one Group Non-Executive Director (member of the wider Group organisation) and two Independent Non-Executive Directors.
+An additional Group Non-Executive Board member was nominated by the PIA Board and his appointment was confirmed by Central Bank of Ireland post year end.
+He was appointed on the Board of PIA on 23 March 2018.